-Nodal Voltage Analysis Nodal Equations in the Form of Admittance Matrices by Inspection, Solution of Linear Nodal Equations.
-NETWORK THEOREMS AND GRAPH (07 Hours) Linearity and Superposition, Independent and Dependent Source and their Tran Thevenin, Norton, Reciprocity and Maximum Power Transfer Theorems, Use of the in Circuit Analysis, Duality and Dual of a Planner Network, Fundamental Concept of Graph and Various Related Terms, Paths and Circuits Connections, Tree of a Grand Tie Sets, Non-separable Planner and Dual Graphs, Matrices of Oriented Graph and Inter-Relationship of Incidence, Tie Set and Cut Set Matrices, Complete Analy Set and Cut Set Matrices. se Theorems ts, Definition aph, Cut Sets s, Properties WAVE FORM ANALYSIS BY FOURIER SERIES (06 Hours) Trigonometric and Complex Exponential Forms, Frequency Spectra of Periodic V Fourier Integral and Continuous Frequency Spectra, Fourier Transform and their with Laplace Transform.
-NETWORK FUNCTIONS AND TWO PORT PARAMETERS (08 Hours) Poles and Zeros of a Function, Physical and Analytical Concepts, Terminal and Terminal Pair Driving Point Immitances, Transfer Functions, Definitions, Calculations and Interrelationship Impedance, and Admittance, Hybrid and Transmission Line Parameters for four Termin Networks.
-Image Impedance and its Calculations for Symmetrical and Unsymmetrical π , T ar Ladder Networks.
+Nodal Voltage Analysis Nodal Equations in the Form of Admittance Matr ices by Inspection, Solution of Linear Nodal Equations.
+NETWORK THEOREMS AND GRAPH (07 Hours) Linearity and Superposition, Independent and Dependent Source and the Thevenin, Norton, Reciprocity and Maximum Power Transfer Theorems, Use in Circuit Analysis, Duality and Dual of a Planner Network, Fundamental Coof Graph and Various Related Terms, Paths and Circuits Connections, Tree of and Tie Sets, Non-separable Planner and Dual Graphs, Matrices of Oriented and Inter-Relationship of Incidence, Tie Set and Cut Set Matrices, Complete Set and Cut Set Matrices. of these Theorems oncepts, Definition of a Graph, Cut Sets Graphs, Properties WAVE FORM ANALYSIS BY FOURIER SERIES (06 Hours) Trigonometric and Complex Exponential Forms, Frequency Spectra of Per Fourier Integral and Continuous Frequency Spectra, Fourier Transform and with Laplace Transform. • NETWORK FUNCTIONS AND TWO PORT PARAMETERS (08 Hours) Poles and Zeros of a Function, Physical and Analytical Concepts, Terminal and Terminal Pairs, Driving Point Immitances, Transfer Functions, Definitions, Calculations and Interrelationship of Impedance, and Admittance, Hybrid and Transmission Line Parameters for four Terminal Networks.
+Image Impedance and its Calculations for Symmetrical and Unsymmetrical π , T and Ladder Networks.
 Practicals will be based on the coverage of the above topics separately.
-(30 Hours) (Total Contact Time: 45 Hours + 30 Hours s = 75 Hours)
+(30 Hours) (Total Contact Time: 45 Hours + 30 Hours = 75 Hours)